MStefko/ESA-MappsTools/README.md

 # SpiceTools
-This repository contains modules for working with MAPPS and Spice, e.g. manipulating timestamps, analyzing power consumption, and generating mosaic instructions.
+This repository contains modules for working with MAPPS and SPICE, e.g. manipulating timestamps, analyzing power consumption, and generating mosaic instructions.

 # Feature overview